 Now where did a leave my gin and tonic…..!

-For more cucumber growing tips, recipes, and further cucamelon tips, head to our cucumber hub page.
+For more cucumber growing tips, recipes, and further cucamelon tips, head to our cucumber hub page or be sure to check out our courgette hub page.
+Discover helpful variety advice, recipe ideas & much more.

 Having trained at Duchy College in Cornwall, he then spent 10+ years on and off working at The Lost Gardens of Heligan.
 In between Sam has setup a garden at RHS Hampton Court show, lived and worked on large private garden in New Zealand and worked for the BBC as a Natural history cameraman.